-The family medicine experience is based on a deep physician-patient interaction that requires support from technology, yet many technologies used in practice today have greatly eroded the experience rather than enhancing it.
+The family medicine experience is based on a deeply personal physician-patient interaction that requires support from technology, yet many technologies used in practice today have greatly eroded the experience rather than enhancing it.

-The AAFP Innovation Laboratory was created to partner with industry to drive innovation with the latest proven technologies: cloud, Artificial Intelligence/Machine Learning, voice and mobile technologies, to optimize the Family Medicine Experience.
+The AAFP Innovation Laboratory was created to partner with industry to drive innovation with the latest proven technologies: cloud, artificial intelligence (AI)/machine learning, and voice and mobile technologies, to optimize the family medicine experience.

-Suki is a digital assistant for physicians that combines artificial intelligence and voice-enabled technology.
-Suki understands natural language and completes tasks like note creation and retrieving information from the EHR.
-The product achieved proof of concept with a cohort of 10 family physicians using the same type of EHR system (Athena) in a variety of practice settings during stage one.
+Suki is a digital assistant for physicians that combines AI and voice-enabled technology.
+Suki understands natural language and completes tasks such as note creation and retrieving information from the EHR.

-You may opt out of receiving notices at any time (average of one to two per month)
+Register for the expanding Suki pilot or to be notified of future opportunities.
+You may opt out of receiving notices (average of one to two per month) at any time.

 Family physicians have an opportunity to trial Navina, an AI-driven platform that integrates with a practice's EHR and automates aggregation and anlysis of patients' data in real time, with the goal of optimizing diagnoses and coding processes and enhancing clinical workflow.